-up to and including Christian Dior’s New Look.
+Women’s Dress Codes up to Christian Dior’s New Look –

 If you are looking to quickly and easily recreate the 1940’s look for a party or some function, try our Easy Guide to 1940s Women’s Dress and Style